alexs2112/TerminalHero/README.md

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)
   - Prevents pseudo save-scumming by finishing each encounter and returning to tavern to full heal before coming back
-  - Not that the tavern is a thing yet lol
 - Only show the big dungeon entrance notification the very first time that dungeon is entered

 **World**